NoYume/coding-research-agent/README.md

 Contributions are welcome!
 Here are some ways you can help:

-- 🐛 Report bugs and issues
+- Report bugs and issues
-- 💡 Suggest new features or improvements
+- Suggest new features or improvements
-- 🔧 Submit pull requests
+- Submit pull requests
-- 📖 Improve documentation
+- Improve documentation
-- ⭐ Star the repository

 <div align="center">